RiccardoMoro/RMSwitch/README.md

 <img src="switch-sample.gif" title="sample" />

-A simple View that works like a switch, but with more customizations.
+A simple View that works like a switch, but with more customizations. <br />
-With the option to choose between two or three states. (from V1.1)
+With the option to choose between two or three states. (from v1.1.0)

 [Changelog] (CHANGELOG.md)